 I’m an HD researcher not supported by CHDI funding, how do I order mouse models for my research?

-You can order directly through JAX customer service; the data sheet for each mouse line has a link to order.
-For models not found at the JAX website visit the MGI and IMSR websites to locate the line of interest.
+You can order mice directly through JAX customer service; the data sheet for each mouse line has a link to order.
+For models not found at the JAX website, visit the Mouse Genome Informatics or International Mouse Strain Resource websites to locate the line of interest.

 I maintain an HD mouse colony and want to determine/confirm the Htt CAG allele size(s), what is the best practice method or service to do this?